45678/Base58/README.md

 `window.Base58` is defined when the script is executed.
 There are two methods:

-    Base58.encode(new Uint8Array) returns a String
+    Base58.encode(a Uint8Array) returns a String
-    Base58.decode(String) returns a Uint8Array
+    Base58.decode(a String) returns a Uint8Array

 Base58 in Node.js
 =================

-Run `npm install 45678/base58` to add the module to your package.
-Require it in your program with `Base58 = require("base58")`.
+Run `npm install base-58` to add the module to your package.
+Require it in your program with `Base58 = require("base-58")`.
 Again, there are two methods:

-    Base58.encode(new Buffer) returns a String
-    Base58.decode(String) returns a Buffer
+    Base58.encode(a Buffer or Uint8Array) returns a String Base58.decode(a String) returns a Buffer

 Credits